 Science in mind and reality is a pure problem whose nature is gradually influenced by social and human issues.
 Astronomy and mathematics are two exact fields of science.
-However, astronomy, for example, is affected by philosophical traditional and human issues.
+However, astronomy, for example, is affected by philosophical traditional, and human issues.
 Being intertwined with unscientific problems like prophesying and determining lucky (sa’d) and unlucky (nahs) days has reduced its purity.
-To give another example, physics and chemistry are two main exact fields of science.
-But when chemistry is integrated with Alchemy i.e. a combination of chemistry and philosophy of life, it would be degenerated.
+To give another example, physics and chemistry are the two main exact fields of science.
+But when chemistry is integrated with Alchemy i.e. a combination of chemistry and philosophy of life, it would degenerate.

-I have written an article about Ajayeb al-Makhluqat that is an encyclopedia of medieval sciences.
-This book includes a collection of “human knowledge” about world, nature and human in Medieval Times.
+I have written an article about Ajayeb al-Makhluqat which is an encyclopedia of medieval sciences.
+This book includes a collection of “human knowledge” about the world, nature, and humans in Medieval Times.
 This encyclopedia mostly contains a collection of pseudoscience information and entries based on ignorance.
-It has been written to increase general knowledge, but it’s influenced by traditional sacred thought which are the obstacle to learning.
+It has been written to increase general knowledge, but it’s influenced by traditional sacred thought which is the obstacle to learning.
 Astronomy in comparison to other fields of science is more interwoven with ignorance.

-Regarding this fact that your professional field of study is the science of history, what’s your idea about the science of history in Medieval Times?
+Regarding the fact that your professional field of study is the science of history, what’s your idea about the science of history in Medieval Times?

-These works were so different from biblical storytelling or many other historical textbooks written in later eras.
-However, I believe that the principles of science in historical books of Medieval Times should be evaluated with respect to science progress of that era.
-In geography for example, we were not developed in our research instruments and methodology.
+These works were so different from biblical storytelling or many other historical textbooks are written in later eras.
+However, I believe that the principles of science in historical books of Medieval Times should be evaluated with respect to the scientific progress of that era.
+In geography, for example, we were not developed in our research instruments and methodology.

-Methodological confusions in empirical and religious sciences and application of philosophical methods in experimental sciences are challenging problems in Medieval Times.
-This situation was common in Greece, Alexandria and India and Islamic world.
+Methodological confusions in empirical and religious sciences and the application of philosophical methods in experimental sciences are challenging problems in Medieval Times.
+This situation was common in Greece, Alexandria India, and the Islamic world.
 Unlike Muslim and Indian scholars, Greek thinkers had determined some boundaries between different fields of science and so they somehow managed to resolve these methodological confusions.
 Even though Muslims distinguished empirical and philosophical sciences, their methodological confusions led to unreliable results.
 Even now, sciences have challenging methodological problems.

 Were there any scientific exchanges between the Islamic world and other countries?